-Here, things will go a little differently, we will ask for user choice and we will definitely use if else condition, but there will be a little bit of a twist in this program.
+In the first method of calculator creation, we have used user choices and then using conditional branching we have decided which operation needs to be done on the input number.
+Here, things will go a little; differently, we will ask for user choice, and we will definitely use if else condition, but there will be a little bit of a twist in this program.

-We want you to know about the creating calculator in python, hence we are come up with the best video explanation you have ever watched on the internet, where you not only understand the logic but also code to get the desired output.
+We have covered this topic and explained everything in this video.
+We want you to know about creating calculator in python, hence we are come up with the best video explanation you have ever watched on the internet, where you not only understand the logic but also code to get the desired output.

 Do you still face difficulties in understanding the logic?
-That’s perfectly fine, we have something more for you.
+That’s perfectly fine; we have something more for you.
 You can scroll down to learn more about this topic.

-For all the practice Videos and Explanations on Python please click over here.
+For all the practice Videos and Explanations on Python, please click over here.
 Python Practice Series.

 Video Explanation to create a calculator using Eval in python

-Code: Create a calculator using Eval in Python
+Program to Create a calculator using Eval in Python

 What is eval()?

+eval is a built-in-function used in python; eval function parses the expression argument and evaluates it as a python expression.
 In simple words, the eval function evaluates the “String” like a python expression and returns the result as an integer.